 Top 3 Best Landing Pages - April 2020

-It’s been a while since we made the last blog post in the “Best Landing Pages” series of articles.
-It’s time to get back on track, as our Landing Page Builder is going out of stealth mode next month!
+It’s been a while since we made the last blog post in the “Best Landing Pages"series of articles.
+It’s time to get back on track, as our landing page builder is going out of stealth mode in September 2020.
 Over the last two months, 49 organizations took part in our beta program and helped us shape the future of our own tool for creating high-converting landing pages.
 Thank you all for such a great support you’ve given us!
 It’s been amazing to see how interested you are in this upcoming product release.

 Anyway, this month I thought we’d look at some of the best landing page templates and examples devoted to the “work from home” mode that we’re living in these days.
 Right?
 Right!
 So, without any further due, here are the hand-picked best landing page examples of April 2020 under the “work from home” umbrella.